 Configuration Changes in Elasticsearch

-Elasticsearch uses circuit breakers to prevent its nodes from running out of JVM memory.
-If Elasticsearch estimates that an operation in progress will exceed the set circuit breaker limits, it stops the operation and returns an error.
-Hevo catches some of the exceptions thrown by Elasticsearch and recommends corrective actions.
-This document lists some of the exceptions and the recommended changes to your Elasticsearch settings.
+AWS Elasticsearch uses circuit breakers to prevent its nodes from running out of JAva Virtual Machine (JVM) memory.
+If it estimates that an ongoing operation will exceed the set circuit breaker limits, it stops the operation and returns an error.
+Hevo catches some of these errors and recommends corrective actions.
+Refer to this document for a list of these actions and the recommended changes to your Elasticsearch settings.

-You can configure and update the settings on a running cluster in your Generic Elasticsearch instance using the cluster update settings API.
-You can also modify the settings on an unstarted or shut down node using the Elasticsearch configuration file, elasticsearch.yml.
+• Modify the settings on a running cluster in your Generic Elasticsearch instance using the cluster update settings API.

 Exception while sorting or aggregating by the _id field.